bigchaindb/bigchaindb/docs/root/source/terminology.md

 # Terminology

 There is some specialized terminology associated with BigchainDB.
-To get started, you should at least know what what we mean by a BigchainDB *node*, *cluster* and *federation*.
+To get started, you should at least know what what we mean by a BigchainDB *node*, *cluster* and *consortium*.

 ## Node